Udoy2/CSE_Course_IP-without-oop-/lab2/README.md

-# Here i will describe the logic of sort logic using if else->
+# Here i will describe the logic of sort  using if else->

 ```cpp
 #include <iostream>